-The Agreement shall become effective on July 1, 1995, unless otherwise stated in specific sections, and shall remain in full force until June 30, 1997.
-This Agreement shall be automatically renewed from year to year after June 30, 1997 unless either party shall notify the other in writing no later than October 1, 1996 (or October 1st of any subsequent year thereafter in the case of an automatic renewal) that it desires to terminate, modify or amend this Agreement.
+This Agreement shall become effective on July 1, 1997, unless otherwise stated in specific sections, and shall remain in full force and effect until June 30, 1999.
+This Agreement shall be automatically renewed from year to year after June 30, 1999 unless either party shall notify the other in writing no later than October 1, 1998 (or October 1st of any subsequent year thereafter in the case of an automatic renewal) that it desires to terminate, modify or amend this Agreement.

-Signed on this day of , 1997, in Upper Marlboro, Prince George's County, Maryland.
+Signed on this day of , 1998, in Upper Marlboro, Prince George's County, Maryland.